Browse by Medical Category

 Mass General's Sjögren's Syndrome Program is headquartered in the Yawkey Building on the hospital's main campus.
-Many of our services are also available at Mass General West in Waltham and our community health centers in Charlestown and Chelsea.
+Many of our services are also available at Mass General Waltham and our community health centers in Charlestown and Chelsea.

 At your first appointment, one of our rheumatologists will review your medical history and perform a physical examination.
 Persistent dry eyes and dry mouth could suggest you have Sjögren's syndrome.
 However, you will need to undergo testing (e.g. measurement of tear production, blood tests to identify certain autoantibodies) at Mass General before we can make a definitive diagnosis.

 Sjögren's syndrome can be difficult to diagnose because its symptoms are associated with many other conditions and can impact many organ systems.
 Our rheumatologists' experience helps them distinguish Sjögren's syndrome from other disorders and devise an effective, personalized treatment plan.